 Make sure you already have the image you want to use and upload, edit, and publish it!

 5. Your Profile Bio

 Your profile bio is another powerful tool that you have on Instagram.
 It will be one of the first things that people will see when visiting your Instagram profile.
-Your bio is a chance to let people know in a few quick words why they would want to follow you.

 You only have 150 characters so make them count.